-The PATH variable is an environment variable that contains an ordered list of paths that Unix will search for executables when running a command.
-Using these paths means that we do not have to specify an absolute path when running a command.
+The PATH variable is an environment variable containing an ordered list of paths that Linux will search for executables when running a command.
+Using these paths means that we don’t have to specify an absolute path when running a command.

-For example, if we want to print Hello, world!, the command echo can be used rather than /bin/echo so long as /bin is in PATH:
+For example, if we want to print Hello, world! in Bash, the command echo can be used rather than /bin/echo, so long as /bin is in PATH:

 echo "Hello, world!"

-Unix traverses the colon-separated paths in order until finding an executable.
-Thus, Unix uses the first path if two paths contain the desired executable.
+Linux traverses the colon-separated paths in order until finding an executable.
+Thus, Linux uses the first path if two paths contain the desired executable.

 We can print the current value of the PATH variable by echoing the PATH environment variable:

 We should see a list of colon-separated paths (exact paths may differ):

 We can add a new path to the PATH variable using the export command.